Logarithmic resolution via weighted toroidal blow-ups: An example

-\section{An Example}
+\section{An example}

-Consider the set-up in Section \ref{1.3}.
-We show, by way of example, that the toroidal Deligne-Mumford stacks $Y_i$ obtained in our logarithmic embedded resolution algorithm $Y_N \rightarrow \dotsb \rightarrow Y_1 \rightarrow Y_0 = Y$ may not be smooth over $\mathds{k}$, and the proper transform $X_N = Y_N \times_Y X_N$ is not necessarily smooth over $\mathds{k}$.
-This necessitates the need for \textit{resolution of toroidal singularities}, as outlined in \thref{1203}.
+Consider the set-up in \S\ref{1.3}.
+We show, by way of example, that the toroidal Deligne-Mumford stacks $Y_i$ obtained in our logarithmic embedded resolution algorithm $Y_N \rightarrow \dotsb \rightarrow Y_1 \rightarrow Y_0 = Y$ is not necessarily smooth over $\mathds{k}$, and the proper transform $X_N = Y_N \times_Y X_N$ is not necessarily smooth over $\mathds{k}$.
+This necessitates the need for \emph{resolution of toroidal singularities}, as outlined in (\ref{1203}).